symfony/symfony-docs/serializer/custom_encoders.rst

 Registering it in your app
 --------------------------

-If you use the Symfony Framework then you probably want to register this encoder as a service in your app.
-Then you only need to tag it as `serializer.encoder` and it will be injected in the Serializer.
+If you use the Symfony Framework. then you probably want to register this encoder as a service in your app.
+Then, you only need to tag it with ``serializer.encoder`` to inject your custom encoder into the Serializer.

 .. configuration-block::